semantic-release/semantic-release/docs/extending/plugins-list.md

   - `verifyConditions`: Check the dependencies format against a regexp before a release
 - [semantic-release-chrome](https://github.com/GabrielDuarteM/semantic-release-chrome)
   - `verifyConditions`: Verify the presence of the authentication (set via environment variables)
-  - `prepare`: Write the correct version to the manifest.json and creates a zip file of the whole dist folder
+  - `prepare`: Write the correct version to the `manifest.json` and creates a zip file of the whole dist folder
   - `publish`: Uploads the generated zip file to the webstore, and publish the item
 - [semantic-release-firefox](https://github.com/felixfbecker/semantic-release-firefox)
   - `verifyConditions`: Verify the presence of the authentication (set via environment variables)
-  - `prepare`: Write the correct version to the manifest.json,   creates a xpi file of the dist folder and a zip of the sources
+  - `prepare`: Write the correct version to the `manifest.json`, creates a `xpi` file of the dist folder and a zip of the sources
   - `publish`: Submit the generated archives to the webstore for review, and publish the item including release notes
 - [semantic-release-gerrit](https://github.com/pascalMN/semantic-release-gerrit)
   - `generateNotes`: Generate release notes with Gerrit reviews URL